BurakKTopal/BurakKTopal/README.md

 As a mathematician, I delve into the essence of problems by breaking them down into basic components.
 Leveraging my eagerness, coding, and analytical skills, I strive to understand, solve, and optimize.

 ## Languages
 My portfolio mainly consists of Python, with my portfolio project in javascript.
-Recently, I also delved deeper into C++, making a particle diffusion simulator.
+Recently, I also delved deeper into C++.
 <br>
 <center>